sir-gon/algorithm-exercises-csharp/README.md

 #### Test run with alternative behaviors

 > [!IMPORTANT]
-> BRUTEFORCE and LOG_LEVEL Not yet implemented
+> BRUTEFORCE and LOG_LEVEL environment variables not yet implemented.
+>
-> Currently, tests only have one behavior
+> Currently tests only have one behavior.

 ~~You can change test running behaviour using some environment variables as follows:~~